Faculty Research Page

 Molecular genetics and biochemistry of MAPK cascades.
 Activation of the receptor-coupled G protein initiates a four-tiered cascade of protein kinases, ultimately resulting in stimulation of a messenger-activated protein kinase (MAPK) that translocates into the nucleus.
 A different developmental pathway (invasive or filamentous growth) triggered by nutrient limitation stimulates another MAPK.
 Subjecting cells to hyperosmotic conditions activates yet another MAPK.
 Thus, MAPK cascades are universally employed in eukaryotic cells for mounting an appropriate response to an extracellular stimulus and, like yeast, every eukaryotic cell contains multiple MAPK pathways.
 We are investigating the mechanisms that impose specificity and fidelity at each tier in these signaling networks.
 We showed that one device used by the cell for discrimination between parallel MAPK pathways is a specific docking interaction between a MAPK and the N-terminus of its cognate upstream protein kinase (MEK).
 We also showed that the scaffold protein Ste5 helps ensure signaling fidelity in pheromone response by binding the appropriate MAPK, MEK, and upstream activating kinase (MEKK) and by shuttling from the nucleus to the plasma membrane, thereby delivering the MAPK module to its most proximal activator (a fourth membrane-associated protein kinase).
 A different scaffold protein, Ste50, is required for signal propagation in the invasive growth and hyperosmotic stress response pathways and is also under study.
 The roles of other factors that prevent inappropriate MAPK activation in response to a given stimulus are also under study using genetic and biochemical methods.

 Protein kinases that control plasma membrane lipid homeostasis.
 We have shown that a cascade of protein kinases conserved from yeast to humans (including the TORC2 complex) is involved in maintenance of sphingolipid and glycerolipid homeostasis and bilayer lipid organization in the plasma membrane.
 This pathway and the mechanisms of its regulation are under intensive study.
-Moreover, the implications of our findings in yeast for understanding a contributory factor in the underlying etiology of childhood asthma are also being explored.
-Our asthma-related studies are conducted in close collaboration with our colleague Prof. Greg Barton in the IMP Division of MCB.

 Molecular biology of phosphoinositide-dependent signaling.
 In previous work, we have shown that phosphatidylinositol 4-phosphate generated by a specific phosphatidylinositol 4-kinase isoform has a specific role in the Golgi-to-plasma membrane stage of the secretory pathway.
 This enzyme also has an essential role in supplying the PtdIns(4)P that is converted to PtdIns(4,5)P2 in the nucleus, where it is hydrolyzed by a specific phospholipase C to generate inositol polyphosphates that regulate transcription, chromatin remodeling and mRNA export.
 We found that the phosphatidylinositol 4-kinase is also regulated by a small calcium-binding protein whose ortholog in animal cells (frequenin or neuronal calcium sensor-1) is found mainly in neuronal and neuroendocrine cells.
 We continue to explore the roles of these lipids in cell polarization, cell division and cell signaling.